 Section 3007 of the Affordable Care Act mandated that, by 2015, CMS begin applying a value modifier under the Medicare Physician Fee Schedule (MPFS).
 Both cost and quality data are to be included in calculating payments for physicians.

-- Physicians in groups of 100 or more eligible professionals who submit claims to Medicare under a single tax identification number will be subject to the value modifier in 2015, based on their performance in calendar year 2013.
+- Physicians in group practices of 100 or more eligible professionals (EPs) who submit claims to Medicare under a single tax identification number (TIN) will be subject to the value modifier in 2015, based on their performance in calendar year 2013.

-- All physicians who participate in Fee-For-Service Medicare will be impacted by CMS’ emphasis on reporting quality data through PQRS and by 2017 will be affected by the value modifier.
+- All physicians who participate in Fee-For-Service Medicare will be affected by the value modifier starting in 2017.

 Quality Resource and Use Reports (QRURs)